 The traditional 12-step approach to addiction is based on a firm belief in a “Higher Power” and has been proven to be very effective since the 1930s when it was founded.
 However, today’s society is much more culturally and ethnically blended than in the past and consequently, people have more diverse beliefs.
 The 12-step program is now more flexible in terms of allowing members to define their own higher power rather than accepting a Christian God.
 Non 12 step rehab programs, on the other hand, do not normally contain a religious component at all.

-If a person is struggling with substance abuse and has taken the momentous step of seeking out help, it is important for them to know that there are alternatives to 12 step available to them.
+If a person is struggling with substance abuse and has taken the momentous step of seeking out help, it is important for them to know that there are alternative to 12 step programs available to them.
 Non-12 step rehab centers take a contrary view to the traditional idea that addiction is a consequence of moral weakness.
 This is because it is now widely acknowledged that addiction is a chronic mental health condition that requires treatment to allow a person to live a substance-free life.